Feature #6626

 My problem is that anytime the prefix delegation gets reset (an extended power failure, I reconfigure the WAN) I'm left with a hole in my firewall rules between delegated IPv6 networks until I remember to fix the alias.
 With dynamic DNS I can set a script to detect the issue, but I would still rather make rules that can observe the prefix delegation dynamically.

-Updated by Frederick Staats about 7 years ago
+Updated by Frederick Staats almost 8 years ago

 Note I also have the issue with configuring DHCPv6 and RAs and in configuring somme OpenVPN configurations that are internal address aware.

-Updated by Graham Gudgin over 6 years ago
+Updated by Graham Gudgin about 7 years ago

 I would like to see support for this added as I have switched my home router to use pfSense and run into the same issue.
 On my previous consumer router I was able to add a netmask to my IPv6 rule that ignored the prefix portion and only matched on the host portion.
 Not an exact match, but hey, more than close enough.